Pattabiram: Metro Rail

+The Red line of Chennai Metro will be extended from Koyambedu to Pattabiram, based on the Detailed Project Report prepared by CMRL and approved by Government of Tamil Nadu, with land surveys currently in progress.
+The corridor will also have a Metro rail Depot near Outer Ring Road passing through the area.

 Educational institutions

 Among the major institutions in Pattabiram is an old and famous Hindu college affiliated to the University of Madras.
-Sri Ramakrishna School a well known school in that region which made a huge educational service in that region and was appreciated my former Members of that constituency.
+Infant Jesus, Thangamani schools started in early 1970’s brought in English medium education in this region.
+Sri Ramakrishna School-which made a huge educational service in this region was appreciated my former Members of that constituency.
 There are also quite a few Engineering and arts colleges within the vicinity, including A.M.S College of Engineering, Jaya Engineering College, Shakthi Engineering College and Jaya College of Arts and Science.